DravenWB/Get_Sensitivity_Labeling/SharePoint/PUID Mismatches/README.md

 # Current Functions
 - Remove a user from all sites in all locations to include OneDrives which will then allow for a fresh pull of the user ID when something is Shared.
-- Print a report with times, dates, locations errors (if any) and whether they were cleared from the location or not.
+- Print a report with times, dates, locations, errors (if any) and whether they were cleared from the location or not.

 ## Disclaimer / Notice
 - This script is what I would consider Beta.
 It has been proven and tested as working but may require minor polishing.